sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-05-12-Spring Bean life cycle.md

 }
 {% endhighlight %}

-## Mutliple different interfaces and overriding there methods.
+## Multiple different interfaces and overriding there methods.
-There are many differnt interface *Aware interfaces and two InitializingBean  DisposableBean interfaces.
+There are many different interface *Aware interfaces and two InitializingBean  DisposableBean interfaces.
 They provide some methods which has special role spring.
 Each Aware interface are called after some specific events.
-We will not discuss this in detals since there are many.
+We will not discuss this in details since there are many.
 It can be covered in another topic.

 ##  init() and destroy() Or @Bean(initMethod="init",destroyMethod="destroy")
 init() and destroy()are part of Spring XML based configuration and @Bean(initMethod="init",destroyMethod="destroy")are part of Spring annotation based configuration, but they both do the same thing.
 Here is how to use them.